Eagle County Regional Airport

 Eagle County Regional Airport is a public airport in Gypsum, Colorado, United States.
 The airport is also sometimes advertised as the Vail/Eagle Airport by airlines and other entities as it is located 4 mi from Eagle and 37 mi from Vail.
 It covers 632 acre and has one runway.
-It is the primary commercial airport for the Vail and Beaver Creek ski resorts, and, as a result, service is highly seasonal, with more flights in the winter than the rest of the year.
+It is the primary commercial airport for the Vail and Beaver Creek ski resorts, and, as a result, service is highly seasonal, with more flights in the winter than during the rest of the year.

-The airport is also popular with private aviation destinations, and it hosts fixed-base operators and private jet charter operators.
+The airport is also popular with private aviation services, and it hosts fixed-base operators and private jet charter operators.

 Terminal and facilities

-EGE's terminal has one concourse with five gates, built in 1996 and remodeled in 2001, 2007, and 2019.
+EGE's terminal has one concourse with seven gates, built in 1996 and remodeled in 2001, 2007, and 2019.
 There are four TSA screening lanes, a pre-security concession/gift shop, and three luggage carousels, in addition to a special ski/snowboard slide.
 In 2012, a new inline baggage handling system was constructed in time for the 2012/13 ski season.
 Beyond the security checkpoint are a restaurant, coffee shop, gift shop, and bar.
 The airport also offers free wifi in the terminal.
 The airport has customs facilities for private aircraft located at the Vail Valley Jet Center.